 Perspective is everything.
-Those of you reading this blog who know my family know that my father would never be described as a physically large or imposing man.
+People who know my family know that my father would never be described as a physically large or imposing man.
 At only five feet, four inches tall, he would easily be described as a short man by most any standards.

 But even a short man may be perceived as large in stature, depending on the perspective of the person considering him.
 When I was in first grade, I idolized my father.
 (I still do.)
 I vividly remember describing him to my classmates.